optiklab/path-algorithms-on-a-grid-map/README.md

 # Path algorithms on a grid map

+## Disclarimer

+The project is a bit dirty and unfinished, since it was created for learning and testing some ideas.

+The project is supported by the article [Exploring path finding algorithms](https://github.com/optiklab/path-algorithms-on-a-grid-map/wiki/Exploring-path-finding-algorithms).

-A solution that solves a problem of finding path on a grid representing any kind of maps from small and virtual maps to more like real maps (see screenshots for examples).
+An implementation of a classic approach to a problem of finding path on a grid that represents maps.
+Using algorithms like BFS, Dijkstra's and A-Star I'm finding paths on imaginary maps of various scale: from a squared map 5 x 5 to maps that represente more realistic data on a square of 1000 x 1000 (see screenshots for examples).

-# The story behind
+## The story behind

-Back in 2021 I was trying to participate Yandex Contest [Robots couriers](https://contest.yandex.ru/contest/28643/problems).

-First N number of winners were granted with prize: a ticket to a [closed self-driving conference for professionals](https://taxi.yandex.ru/action/ysdm).
-Certainly, I'm not a professional in this area and didn't have necessary skills (still not), but I wanted to try.

-Of course, I have failed.
-But I also learned a lot.
-After this event I had to forget about all of this for quite a while due to many reasons.
-But still wanted to solve it.

-Since now I'm not limited in time (no deadline) and I could apply some graphics as well (not only console for Yandex Context system) I decided to play with this task, learn some Graph algorithms and SFML graphics.
-So I built this little app.
+After reading a while on the topic, I have found that the problem of finding routes in a grid were in focus for quite a while between 2010 and 2020.
+Many pro-game developers have found nice optimizations and created new algorithms in this area.

+I have found it interesting to play with it and build a little application that finds routes on a grid map using well-known Graph algorithms and SFML graphics library to visualize my findings.
 Have fun!

-# Dependencies
+## Dependencies

 The project is written in C++ with use of STL, SFML for graphics.
 All dependencies already located in the '/dependencies' folder.
 Project file is built using Visual Studio 2022 and Microsoft Windows.
 I didn't check the project on any other platforms except Windows (sorry).

-# How to run
+## How to run

 By default, config file located at '/data/appConfig.json' selects proper test case with some map.
 So, you basically need to open the project using VS and press F5.
 Then just press SPACE multiple times.
 As a result you should get something like this: